 Seller Parties means Seller, the Supply Chain, or other third parties within the control or acting at the direction of Seller, or any of their respective employees.

+Seller Shipment Lead Times means, for Section 28 purposes only, the time allowed for Seller to ship the Spare Part or Product to Boeing Entities.

-Serviceable means a Repaired or Overhauled Product that meets FAA airworthiness regulations and is approved for return to service.
+Serviceable means a Repaired or Overhauled Product that meets FAA and EASA airworthiness regulations and is approved for return to service.

+Shelf Stock Part means a Spare Part that has been ordered by Boeing Entities and/or Customers in the aggregate across Boeing Entities and all Customers, two or more times within a prior twelve (12) month period

 Shipset means the quantity of Products required for the manufacture of each Aircraft.

+Simulator Data means all data, Materials, software including loadable software airplane parts (LSAP), a simulator models, and keep-up-to-date revisions pertaining to Product that are necessary to develop, produce, certify, operate, maintain, modify, repair, and support Training Devices.

 Spare Parts means any Product intended to be used for replacement, installation in, or support of, a Delivered Aircraft or Training Device, including in each case in connection with any Repair or Overhaul.

-Spare Parts Price means the price listed in Table 2 of Attachment 1 of this BSCA, which will apply to Spare Parts, Spare Parts Tooling, Test Equipment, and labor rates.
-If Table 2 is not populated, the Boeing Entities Spare Parts Price will be the same as the Production Price as listed in Table 1 of Attachment 1 of this BSCA.
+Spare Parts Price means the Production Price, the price listed in Table 2, Table 2.1, or Table 2.4 of Attachment 1 of this BSCA, as applicable, which will apply to Spare Parts, Spare Parts Tooling, and Test Equipment.
+If Table 2, Table 2.1 or Table 2.4 are not populated, the Spare Parts Price will be as specified in the relevant portion of Section 28 of this BSCA.

+Spare Parts Price Catalog (SPPC) means a document that provides Seller's maximum prices to the market for non-Boeing Designed Spare Parts.

-STE is an acronym for Special Test Equipment and GSE designed solely to test Products that do not lend themselves to testing on general purpose equipment.
+STE is an acronym for Special Test Equipment that is GSE designed solely to test Products that do not lend themselves to testing on general purpose equipment.

 Stop Work Order means Written Notice by Boeing to temporarily suspend scheduled work for an Order.